Eritrea: Administrative divisions

+The regions of Eritrea are the primary geographical divisions through which the country is administered.
+At the time of independence in 1993, Eritrea was arranged into ten provinces.
+These provinces were similar to the nine provinces operating during the colonial period.
+In 1996, these were consolidated into six regions (zobas).
+The boundaries of these new regions are based on water catchment basins.

 Foreign relations

 Eritrea is a member of the United Nations and the African Union.
-It is an observing member of the Arab League alongside Brazil, Venezuela, and Turkey.
+It is an observing member of the Arab League, alongside Brazil and Venezuela.
 The nation holds a seat on the United Nations Advisory Committee on Administrative and Budgetary Questions (ACABQ).
 Eritrea also holds memberships in the International Bank for Reconstruction and Development, International Finance Corporation, International Criminal Police Organization (INTERPOL), Non-Aligned Movement, Organisation for the Prohibition of Chemical Weapons, Permanent Court of Arbitration, Port Management Association of Eastern and Southern Africa, and the World Customs Organization.

 The Eritrean government previously withdrew its representative to the African Union to protest the AU's alleged lack of leadership in facilitating the implementation of a binding border decision demarcating the border between Eritrea and Ethiopia.
 Since January 2011, the Eritrean government has appointed an envoy, Tesfa-Alem Tekle, to the AU.

-Eritrea maintains diplomatic ties with a number of other countries: it has more than 31 embassies and consulates abroad, and more than 22 consulates and embassies represented in the country, including China, Denmark, Ethiopia, Djibouti, Israel, the United States, and Yemen.
 Its relations with Djibouti and Yemen are tense due to territorial disputes over the Doumeira Islands and Hanish Islands, respectively.

 On 28 May 2019, the United States removed Eritrea from the "Counterterror Non-Cooperation List" which also includes Iran, North Korea, Syria, and Venezuela.
 Moreover, Eritrea was visited two months earlier by a U.S. congressional delegation for the first time in 14 years.

+Along with Belarus, Syria, and North Korea, Eritrea was one of only four countries not including Russia to vote against a United Nations General Assembly resolution condemning Russia's 2022 invasion of Ukraine.